jstrzyzykowski/jiddo-npc-generator/README.md

 ## 7. Project status

 - Version: 0.0.1
-- Status: Early WIP; UI scaffold in Astro/React/Tailwind.
-Integration with Supabase auth, AI generation via OpenRouter, and data persistence is planned next.
+- Status: In Progress.
+The foundational database schema (Supabase) and API plans for core features like asynchronous XML generation are complete.
+The project has moved beyond the initial UI scaffold into backend integration.
-- Roadmap (short-term): auth flow, NPC wizard forms with schema validation, AI-powered XML generation, preview and copy UX, publish model, public lists/detail pages, basic telemetry.
+- Roadmap (short-term): Implement the NPC creation/editing forms (UI) and connect them to the backend API endpoints.
+Finalize the Supabase auth flow and build out the public NPC list and detail pages.

 ## 8. License